sahanakoli/react-event-menagement-auth/questions_and_answers.md

 #### Answer: ?

-- A
+#### - A

-<i>This question answer is empty object .Because the greeting value is not defined.Since greeting has no value.So greeting output is empty object. </i>
+#### This question answer is empty object .Because the greeting value is not defined.Since greeting has no value.So greeting output is empty object.

 </p>
 </details>